WHAT ARE STEM CELLS?

 Joint replacements are one of the most common orthopedic surgeries suggested for pain relief.
 With a surgery comes multiple appointments, recovery down time, pain, scars, and occasionally hardware damage done to your body.
 Our procedures help alleviate pain and the conditions causing it, with a same day injection.
 There is little to no downtime and most patients return to normal activity the same day.

 DO I NEED TO PREPARE FOR THE INJECTION?

 It is vital that all patients stop taking any over the counter medications, especially NSAIDs, prior to this procedure (Aspirin, Motrin, Aleve, Advil, etc.).
 We recommend staying as hydrated as possible and drinking as much water as you can days leading up to the procedure.
 Eat a good meal before you injection.
 Your doctor will go over all preparations prior to your procedure with you.

 WHAT TO EXPECT AFTER THE INJECTION?

-The aftercare for most stem cell therapy is relatively simple.
+The aftercare for most regenerative therapy is relatively simple.
 Patients will resume activity at their own pace.
 The pain from the process typically will last a few days, occasionally longer, and some patients have more severe or sporadic pain than others.
-After the regenerative medicine procedures, a variety of techniques to help maximize the outcome are utilized, including the use of nutritional supplements, as well as the avoidance of smoking and alcohol intake – which diminish stem cell output.
+After the regenerative medicine procedures, a variety of techniques to help maximize the outcome are utilized, including the use of nutritional supplements and physical therapy, as well as the avoidance of smoking and alcohol intake – which diminish stem cell output.
 Additionally, non-steroidal anti-inflammatory drugs (NSAIDs) will be restricted for just a few weeks.

 WANT MORE INFO ON REGENERATIVE MEDICINE?